Kadeko/VRCBreeze/README.md

 - These 4 generated animations are automatically assigned into a blend tree in `FX_Breeze.controller`.

-- Assigned bones, that uses Physbones, will automatically set `IsAnimated` to `true`.
+- Assigned bones, that has Physbones, will automatically change Physbones setting `IsAnimated` to `true`.

 - Modular Avatar merges Expression Menu & Parameters into your Avatar during publishing.